ahmedsaniadamu/9jakids-test-api/README.md

 # 9jakids Test Api

 ## Introduction
-  9jakids test APi is Rest Api Build with Laravel ( PHP framework for web artisans )
+  9jakids test APi is a Rest Api Build with Laravel ( PHP framework for web artisans )
 <br>
 # Running The Project
 &nbsp; To sucessfully run the project install a composer software or click here to download www.getcomposer.org